MoNezhadali/database_engineering/09-Database-Replication.md

 The standby “pulls” data from the master.

-The master writes WAL locally, and makes it available for replication via its replication protocol (on the same port, 5432).
+The master writes WAL locally, and makes it available for replication via its replication protocol (on the same port, `5432`).

-The standby connects to the master using the info from primary_conninfo, then streams the WAL records.
+The standby connects to the master using the info from `primary_conninfo`, then streams the WAL records.

 You can now start the containers and check the logs: